-Such an idea is prominent among Traditional (non-Westernized) cultures.
+Animals as omens is relatively accepted among more traditional non-Westernized cultures.
 I was first exposed to its potency when spending time with Aboriginal Australians over a decade ago.
-It forced me to reflect upon such notions more seriously than I had done previously.
+Experiences there forced me to reflect upon such notions more seriously than I had ever done previously.

-The prevalence of such beliefs among Traditional cultures is not overly surprising – much has been written in anthropological literature and explanations and interpretations abound: e.g. the close relationships and observation of nature for physical survival equally provide for psychological inspiration and expression; that such perceptions tap into Man’s vast repository of collective archetypal symbols rooted in animate Nature; or that such beliefs fulfill our innate need to inject meaning into nature and seek affiliation with traits of animals…whether out of fear-based dominion (biophobia) or love-based kinship (biophilia).
+Why?
+That’s another exploration.
+In short, much has been written in anthropological literature and explanations and interpretations abound: e.g. the close relationships and observation of nature for physical survival also source psychological inspiration and expression; that such perceptions tap into Man’s vast repository of collective archetypal symbols rooted in animate Nature; or that such beliefs fulfill our innate need to find meaning and patterns in nature and to seek affiliation with (desirable) traits of animals… whether out of dominion and fear (biophobia) or love and kinship (biophilia).

 My mind harked back to an information display at Sabi Sabi in Kruger National Park which highlighted the widespread persecution of owls in South Africa.
 Using shocking imagery of these ill-fated birds, the supporting text decried their large-scale massacre across many parts of the country’s rural areas.
-Many South African Nguni cultures (as well as persons of KhoiSan descent) perceive it as harbinger of bad luck.
+Many South African cultures perceive it as harbinger of bad luck.
 It is said that if an owl is sighted on the roof of your or a relative’s house then someone in the family will soon die.
-It was not the cultural interpretation that I found immediately troubling but rather whether subscribing to such meaning automatically implies the slaughtering of the animal involved?

-I asked a Xhosa friend – a local Christian minister and now also a sangoma, i.e. Traditional diviner (I find this co-existence of belief systems fascinating).
-He told me that animals take on different meaning for different people in a community depending on what ‘their’ particular (totem) animal is.
-If that animal were to cross their path then, yes, some people seek to kill it.
-But he said that that is not how it was meant to be.
+I asked a Xhosa friend – a local Christian minister and now also a sangoma, i.e. spiritual diviner (I find this co-existence of belief systems fascinating).
+He told me that animals take on different meaning for different people in a community depending on what their totem animal is.
+If that particular animal were to cross their path then, yes, it is true, some people seek to kill it.
+But he immediately clarified that that is not how it was meant to be.

-I asked another Xhosa chap – a field ranger – who whilst not a sangoma himself, comes from a family with a strong lineage of traditional healers and diviners.
-Sitting in his remote peaceful office, he explained:
+I asked another Xhosa gentleman – a park ranger – who whilst not a sangoma himself, comes from a family with a strong lineage of traditional healers and diviners.
+After interrupting his reading of the Bible in his remote peaceful field station, he took time to offer an explanation:

 “Some of the people they are associated with the elephant.
 Some of the people are associated with the leopard.
 Some people interact with animals, and some people are associated with certain snakes.
 Some certain snakes, they can come and visit.
 They can come around the house and go and you are not supposed to kill it.
 Should you kill it, you are supposed to make a ceremony for asking forgiveness.
 It is a visit from the Ancestors.